HomeMy WebLinkAboutItem 07 - HL02-02 William M. Bennett House Cc ITEM

 preservation is not possible duplicate the original building element.

-original wood finishes should bemaintained and painted or, when necessary, replaced in kind.
+Original wood finishes should be maintained and painted or, when necessary, replaced in kind.
 Modern

-synthetic sidingmaterials such as vinyl or metal bear little resemblance to historic sidingmaterials.
+synthetic siding materials such as vinyl or metal bear little resemblance to historic siding materials.
 The

 application of such modern synthetic materials often involves the removal of original decorative elements such